Amazon Advertising Benchmarks 2026: What Your ACOS, CPC, and CTR Should Actually Look Like

 A few observations worth drawing out from this data:

-Clothing and Apparel carries the highest ACOS at 42%.
-High return rates inflate effective cost per sale, and CTR is modest because product images do heavy lifting in a category where visual differentiation matters most.
-If you are in apparel and running near 42%, you are on benchmark, not underperforming.
-If you want to push below 35%, the lever is nearly always main image quality and keyword precision.
+Clothing and Apparel carries the highest ACOS at 57%.
+High return rates inflate effective cost per sale, and conversion is the lowest of any major category because fit uncertainty keeps shoppers from buying.
+If you are in apparel and running near 57%, you are on benchmark, not underperforming.
+If you want to push below 45%, the lever is nearly always main image quality and keyword precision.

-Food and Grocery produces the lowest ACOS at 21%, driven by high purchase frequency, strong repeat buying behaviour, and the lowest CPCs of any major category ($0.58).
+Food and Grocery produces the lowest ACOS at 23%, driven by high purchase frequency, strong repeat buying behaviour, and low CPCs ($0.56).
 The catch: price points are low, so absolute profit per click is slim.
 TACOS (total advertising cost of sales including organic) is the more useful efficiency metric in this category.

 How Amazon's new native benchmarks tool works